leon-thomm/Ryven/docs/README.md

     def set_data(self, data):
         pass

-We will store the points in the main widget (which also is meant to show them), not in the node instance otherwise, we would constantly have to keep both attributes sychnonous which is unnecessary here.
-That means, the node instance also does not have to do anything data in _get_data()_ and _set_data()_ since the the points are not saved here.
+We will store the points in the main widget (which also is meant to show them), not in the node instance.
+Otherwise we would constantly have to keep both attributes sychnonous which is unnecessary here.
+That means, the node instance also does not have to do anything in _get_data()_ and _set_data()_ since the the points are not saved here.

     # optional - important for threading - stop everything here
     def removing(self):